APS-USAXS/usaxs-ipython/examples/use_linkam.md

 ### `.set_target()` : Set the controller to a specific temperature

     controller.set_target(new_temperature)

+By default, this will wait until the controller is *settled* before it returns.

 ### `.value` : What is the controller actual temperature now?